 In this course, students will learn and reflect critically on effective high quality core literacy curriculum for grades K-3.
 Students design standards-aligned literacy instruction and reading assessments.

-Prerequisite: ELED 202 with a minimum grade of B-; admission to the Elementary Education program or consent of the Department Chair.
+Prerequisite: ELED 202 or ELED 202W with a minimum grade of B-; admission to the Elementary Education program or consent of the Department Chair.

 Offered: Fall, Spring.